 Student costs consist of two main items: direct outlays and opportunity costs.
-Direct outlays include tuition and fees, equal to \$18.5 million from Figure 1.1.
+Direct outlays include tuition and fees, equal to \$21.9 million from Figure 2.1.
 Direct outlays also include the cost of books and supplies.
-On average, full-time students spent \$1,152 each on books and supplies during the reporting year.20 Multiplying this figure by the number of full-time equivalents (FTEs) produced by the SDCCD in FY 2022-2321 generates a total cost of \$36.1 million for books and supplies.
+On average, full-time students spent \$938 each on books and supplies during the reporting year.21 Multiplying this figure by the number of full-time equivalents (FTEs) produced by the SDCCD in FY 2023-2422 generates a total cost of \$30.6 million for books and supplies.

 In addition to the cost of tuition, books, and supplies, students also experienced an opportunity cost of attending college during the analysis year.
 Opportunity cost is the most difficult component of student costs to estimate.
-It measures the value of time and earnings foregone by students who go to college rather than work.
+It measures the value of time and earnings forgone by students who go to colleges rather than work.
 To calculate it, we need to know the difference between the students' full earning potential and what they actually earn while attending the colleges.

-We derive the students' full earning potential by weighting the average annual earnings levels in Table 1.4 according to the education level breakdown of the student population at the start of the analysis year.22 However, the earnings levels in Table 1.4 reflect what average workers earn at the midpoint of their careers, not while attending the colleges.
-Because of this, we adjust the earnings levels to the average age of the student pop-
+We derive the students' full earning potential by weighting the average annual earnings levels in Table 2.4 according to the education level breakdown of the student population at the start of the analysis year.23 However, the earnings levels in Table 2.4 reflect what average workers earn at the midpoint of their careers, not while attending the colleges.
+Because of this, we adjust the earnings levels to the average age of the student population (30) to better reflect their wages at their current age.24 This calculation yields an average full earning potential of \$29,473 per student.

-- 20 Based on the data provided by the SDCCD. - 21 A single FTE is equal to 30 CHEs, so there were 31,325 FTEs produced by students in FY 2022-23, equal to 939,751 CHEs divided by the weighted average number of CHEs per student (excluding personal enrichment students). - 22 This is based on students who reported their prior level of education to the SDCCD.
+$^{^{\}rm 21}$ Based on the data provided by the SDCCD.

+22 A single FTE is equal to 30 CHEs, so there were 32,578 FTEs produced by students in FY 2023-24, equal to 977,335 CHEs divided by the weighted average number of CHEs per student (excluding personal enrichment students).

+23 This is based on students who reported their prior level of education to the SDCCD.
 The prior level of education data was then adjusted to exclude dual credit high school students.